xrdocs/application-hosting/_tutorials/2016-05-31-xr-toolbox-ios-xr-vagrant-bootstrap-config.md

 cd vagrant-xr/
 ```

 You will notice a couple of  directories.
-We will utilize the `single_node_bootstrap` directory in the this tutorial.
+We will utilize the `single_node_bootstrap` directory in this tutorial.
 {: .notice--info}

 ```shell